ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 ### How to run code during package installation?

-If for any reason you ever need to run code during the installation of your package, know that it is possible as [noted by Gábor Csárdi on RStudio community forum](https://community.rstudio.com/t/is-it-possible-to-run-a-command-during-package-install/147192/4).
+If for any reason you ever need to run code during the installation of your package, know that it is possible as [noted by Gábor Csárdi on the RStudio community forum](https://community.rstudio.com/t/is-it-possible-to-run-a-command-during-package-install/147192/4).
 The example given, from [purrr](https://github.com/tidyverse/purrr/blob/f67f77134cd258fced27834595c4091f49be62e1/configure), consists in adding a [note before examples for older versions of R](https://github.com/tidyverse/purrr/blob/f67f77134cd258fced27834595c4091f49be62e1/inst/tools/examples.R).

 Now if your goal is to install an external software, as noted in the forum answer it might be better to provide a function for the users to install the software.